-Before being named to his current position, Bob served as Deputy Director of Strategic Programs.
+Before serving in that role, Bob served as Deputy Director of Strategic Programs.
 He re-joined EERE in 2015 after serving as a team leader at the Global Environment Facility of the World Bank Group for seven years.
 Before that, he was a Senior Coordinator at the White House Task Force on Energy Security and Climate Change, responsible for the major economies climate change negotiation process and for contributing to the 2007 Energy Security Act.

 Prior to that position, he led the Energy Technology Policy Division of the International Energy Agency in Paris.
 Together with other colleagues from the U.N.'s Intergovernmental Panel on Climate Change, he was a co-recipient of the Nobel Peace Prize in 2007.